Amelia C. Regan

 2. Xiangwen Lu (Ph.D, September, 2001), Business Analyst, Cisco, Dissertation: Dynamic and Stochastic Routing Optimization: Algorithm Development and Performance Analysis

-3. Jiongjiong (John) Song (PhD, June 2003), Transportation Engineering Consultant, Austin Texas, Dissertation: Optimal strategies in combinatorial auctions: The case of freight transportation contracting
+3. Jiongjiong (John) Song (PhD, June 2003), Team Lead, AECOM, Austin Texas, Dissertation: Optimal strategies in combinatorial auctions: The case of freight transportation contracting

 4. Minyoung Park (PhD, December, 2005), Professor, Inha University, South Korea.
-Dissertation: Capacity analysis for large scale freight transportation systems.
-Dr Park is visiting at UCI for the 2016-2017 academic year.
+Dissertation: Capacity analysis for large scale freight transportation systems

 6. Choong Heon Yang (PhD, March, 2008), Senior Researcher, Korea Institute of Construction Technology, Dissertation Research: A Multi-Criteria Decision Making for Prioritizing Potential Alternative Truck Management Strategies

-7. Pruttipong (Palm) Apivatanagul (PhD, Fall 2008), Logistics management consultant, Thailand, Dissertation Research: Network Design Formulations, Modeling, and Solution Algorithms for Strategic Planning Long Haul Freight Movements
+7. Pruttipong (Palm) Apivatanagul (PhD, Fall 2008), Lead Data Scientist, T.N.
+Inc., Bangkok Thailand, Dissertation Research: Network Design Formulations, Modeling, and Solution Algorithms for Strategic Planning Long Haul Freight Movements

 8. Jiana-Fu (Jeff) Wang (PhD, Fall, 2008) Associate Professor, National Chung Hsing University, Taiwan, Dissertation Research: Optimization of large scale cross docking operations